DataDog/integrations-core/docs/dev/new_check_howto.md

     c.check({'url': 'http://foobar', 'search_string': 'foo'})
 ```

-`pytest` has the concept of _markers_ that can be used to group tests into categories.
+`pytest` has the concept of markers that can be used to group tests into categories.
 Notice that `test_config` is marked as a `unit` test.

-The scaffolding has already been set up to run all tests located in `awesome/tests`.
+The scaffolding is set up to run all tests located in `awesome/tests`.
 Run the tests:

 ```bash
 ddev test awesome
 ```

+### Write an integration test

+The unit test above doesn't check the collection logic.
+To test the logic, you need an integration test.

-#### Building an integration test
+#### Create an environment for the integration test

-This test doesn't check the collection _logic_ though, so add an integration test. `docker` is used to spin up an Nginx container and let the check retrieve the welcome page.
+ The toolchain uses `docker` to spin up an Nginx container and let the check retrieve the welcome page.
 Create a compose file at `awesome/tests/docker-compose.yml` with the following contents:

 ```yaml
 version: "3"